splunk/observability-workshop/content/en/other/4-hpa/1-deploy-otel.md

 ## 5. Verify Deployment

-You can monitor the progress of the deployment by running `kubectl get pods` and adding `-n splunk` to the command to see the pods in the `splunk` namespace which should typically report that the new pods are up and running after about 30 seconds.
+You can monitor the progress of the deployment by running `kubectl get pods` which should typically report that the new pods are up and running after about 30 seconds.

 Ensure the status is reported as **Running** before continuing.